-the local people present the biggest danger to Kata Beach
+the local people present the biggest danger to Kata Beach and its environment

 It's ironic, and sad, that the people who do the most damage to Thailand's beaches are the very people who get the most benefit from them, the locals who make a living off them.